givery-technology/Attache-Env/README.md

 If you destroyed the virtual machine and recreate it.
 Its host signature changes.
 So, you have to remove existing host signature(192.168.33.10) from known_hosts.

+### Passphrase for ssh private key
+If you set passphrase to ssh private key, setup.yml might not work fine.
+If so, please comment out git clone task and do it manually.